Skip to Main Content Skip to Footer Toggle Navigation Menu

 Duties:

-• Supporting communications efforts for Metro CERT including writing blogs/case studies, promoting events, and helping assemble quarterly newsletters
+• Supporting communications efforts for Metro CERT including writing blogs/case studies, promoting and attending events, and helping assemble quarterly newsletters.

 Requirements: Excellent communication skills, especially writing.
-Experience with standard computer programs, including a working knowledge of Excel & Microsoft Word.
+Experience working with communities.
 Excellent research skills.
 An interest or passion for community-based clean energy.
-A basic understanding of the current state of clean energy including solar, energy efficiency and electric vehicles.
+A basic understanding of the current state of clean energy including solar, energy efficiency, electric vehicles, and energy storage.

 Work Schedule: Flexible within M-F 9am-5pm, occasional weekends or evenings